 Management is a continuous process, and to achieve strong results in terms of Quality, the project manager should continuously think of ways to improve the Quality of the overall project and constantly focus on bringing up quality standards by encouraging ethical practices in a construction project.

 14. Triple Constraints

 Quality has to be examined in correspondence to the three constraints of a project, i.e., scope, time, and cost.
-While managing quality, it is important to check and monitor the change in any one of the constraints due to quality can affect the other two constraints of the construction project.
-This will help the project team to analyze the costs and benefits of applying a level of quality in the particular construction project.
+While managing Quality, it is essential to check and monitor the change in any one of the constraints due to Quality can affect the other two constraints of the construction project.
+This will help the project team analyze the costs and benefits of applying a level of Quality in a particular construction project.

 Compromising quality practices can never lead to more profits and long-time success.
 It is not a trade of profit versus practices.
-The construction companies that model the best practices and upstanding principles, end up as the profitable companies because adopting the best practice is not the thing which you do once you are good, but it’s the thing that makes you good.
+The construction companies that model the best practices and upstanding principles end up as profitable companies because adopting the best approach is not what you do once you are good, but it’s what makes you suitable.